-This year we celebrate 136 years of service, opening as a Wesleyan Church on 6 December 1883.
+This year we will celebrate 138 years of service, opening as a Wesleyan Chapel on 6 December 1883.

 The Methodist movement traces its origin to the evangelical awakening in 18th century Great Britain.
 Methodism followed from the work of John Wesley, who was an Anglican clergyman.